Spring Flowering Bulbs

 For full details on planting in borders, containers and lawns, please pick up one of our Spring Flowering Bulbs leaflets in store when you purchase your bulbs.

 Our extensive range of spring flowering bulbs will have you dreaming of next year's displays.
 Although there are too many gorgeous varieties to mention here on this blog, Sonya (our Houseplant and Bulb Manager) has chosen just a few to give you a taster.
-These include new and favourite selections as well as bulbs that will attract early pollinating insects.
+These include favourites as well as bulbs that will attract early pollinating insects.
 Do pop down and see our full ranges where you will find something to suit all gardens.

 Tulip Cutting Garden is a combination pack of blended tulips that are ideal for cut flowers.
 This beautiful selection will flower in May at a height of 55cm.